PFLigthart/mentat_on_hpc/README.md

 # How to set this up?

+**Note:** If you are not on campus you need to run the Citrix VPN before opening MobaXTerm.

 1. [MobaXTerm](https://mobaxterm.mobatek.net/download-home-edition.html) is the easiest way that I have found.
 So have that installed.
 2. When in MobaXterm, use the "+ Start local terminal option".
 3. Next you need to start a ssh session with X-Forwarding, this is done with the command below.
 Note, it will ask for your password.